-MANAGEMENT ACTIONS MANAGEMENT CAUTIONS RESPONSIBILITY MONITORING The DFFE called for additional water to be supplied from the mine pits to the The sustainable abstraction from the mine Contractor, Lafarge ECO ECO wetland.
-In order to achieve this, it is suggested that a pump delivers water to the pit remains to be determined. head of the wetland at a point just downstream of the present railway line The cutoff water level in the old mine pit crossing.
-It is suggested that the pump be solar powered and that the water be remains to be determined. delivered only when the level in the pit allows for it.
-The water must be delivered into a structure which will allow a sub-surface The water should be released approximately Contractor, Lafarge ECO ECO discharge as this will prevent immediate losses to evaporation.
+MANAGEMENT ACTIONS MANAGEMENT CAUTIONS RESPONSIBILITY MONITORING The DFFE called for additional water to be supplied from the mine pits to the supplied from the supplied from the mine pits to the supplied from the suppl The sustainable abstraction from the mine Contractor, Lafarge ECO ECO wetland.
+In order to achieve this, it is suggested that a pump delivers water to the e pit remains to be determined. head of the wetland at a point just downstream of the present railway lin e The cutoff water level in the old mine pit crossing.
+It is suggested that the pump be solar powered and that the water I e remains to be determined. delivered only when the level in the pit allows for it.
+The water must be delivered into a structure which will allow a sub-surfa e The water should be released approximately Contractor, Lafarge ECO ECO discharge as this will prevent immediate losses to evaporation.
 A 5 m section of 25 cm to 40 cm below the soil surface. slotted drainage pipe with blocked ends, or similar, will serve the purpose.